 St Augustine of Canterbury and the real crisis of the modern West

-Conservative voters will stay at home, or back smaller parties, which will almost certainly lead to a solid majority for a Labour government, for which there is no enthusiasm either.
+Conservative voters were expected to stay at home, or back smaller parties, which was expected to lead to a solid majority for a Labour government, for which there is no enthusiasm either.

 In a recent presentation Starkey set out why he believes Britain is in such a moribund state and he lays the blame squarely on the disastrous constitutional “reforms” inflicted on Britain by the government of Tony Blair (1997-2007).